 Mont St Michel Normandy, France Travel Guide

-Local SIM cards and eSIM options are available for staying connected during your journey.
+Local SIM cards and eSIM options are available for staying connected on your trip.

 Wi-Fi is widely available in France, providing easy internet access.

 La Poste is the national postal service.
-You find post offices in surrounding towns.
+You find post offices in the nearby towns.

 French is the official language.